joejenett/i.webthings/_posts/2021-08-11-if-this-works.md

 author: joe 1enett
 categories: i-webthings
 ---
 ...the <a href="https://simply.personal.jenett.org/its-joe-the-testing-guy-again/" title="">testing guy</a> just might be done for now.
+Or not.